offbynull/learn/Bioinformatics/input/input.md

  * `{bm} read/\b(read)_DNA/i` - A sequenced fragment produced in the process of sequencing some larger strand of DNA.

  * `{bm} assembly` - The process of stitching together overlapping read_DNAs to construct the sequence of the original larger DNA that those read_DNAs came from.

+ * `{bm} hybrid alphabet` - When representing a sequence that isn't fully conserved, it may be more appropriate to use an alphabet where each letter can represent more than 1 nucleotide.
+For example, the (IUPAC nucleotide code)[https://www.bioinformatics.org/sms/iupac.html] provides the following alphabet:

+   * A = A
+   * C = C
+   * T = T
+   * G = G
+   * W = A or T
+   * S = G or C
+   * K = G or T
+   * Y = C or T
+   * ...

+   If the sequence being represented can be either AAAC or AATT, it may be easier to represent a single string of AAWY.

 `{bm-ignore} \b(read)_NORM/i`
 `{bm-error} Apply suffix _NORM or _DNA/\b(read)/i`